The Worst Type of Jealousy Could Be Ruining Your Relationship – Here’s How to Stop it

 No one likes to think about their partner being with anyone else.
-Neither do most people enjoy thinking about their partner’s past relationships, and all the baggage (or potential lingering feelings) that come with them.
+Neither do most people enjoy thinking about their partner’s past relationships and all the baggage (or potential lingering feelings) that come with them.

-But being generally envious (or bitter) about your partner’s past for no clear reason can ruin your relationship before it even has a chance to blossom.
+Of course, if there’s some shady behavior going on—say, your new partner has regular sleepovers with the person they used to date—then that’s an obvious reason for some suspicion.
+But being generally envious or bitter about your partner’s past for no clear reason can ruin your relationship before it even has a chance to blossom.
 Working through retroactive jealousy can help you avoid what will often lead to a vicious cycle that will damage your own relationship.

-Retroactive jealousy vs Regular jealousy
+Retroactive Jealousy vs Regular Jealousy

-Some people even experience retroactive jealousy OCD (obsessive compulsive disorder) where they engage in repeated and obsessive behaviors, like checking their partner’s texts or social media accounts.
-(More on social media and OCD sufferers to come.)
+Because your envy of their past together isn’t tied to real events playing out in the moment, retroactive jealousy can sometimes be tied to other mental health disorders.
+Some people even experience retroactive jealousy OCD (Obsessive Compulsive Disorder) where they engage in repeated and obsessive behaviors, like checking their partner’s texts or social media accounts.
 It’s important to overcome retroactive jealousy not just for your relationship’s sake but for your own mental health.

 Here are just a few ways that retroactive jealousy can seriously harm your relationship: